 You don’t need to know how to knit to make a great pair of mittens!

-Make these easy-to-crochet mittens for men with your favorite
+Make these easy-to-crochet mittens with your favorite

 bulky weight yarn and my free crochet mitten pattern!